civicteam/docs.civic.com/civic-auth/integration/react.md

 }
 ```

 This component is context-dependent.
 If the user is logged in, it will show their profile picture and name.
 If the user is not logged in, it will show a Log In button.
+The button will show a loading spinner while the user is in the process of signing in or signing out.

 <figure><img src="../.gitbook/assets/image (1).png" alt=""><figcaption><p>The user button</p></figcaption></figure>